MythTV/packaging/android/Readme.md

 * Enable debugging on your target device.
-Depending on the device, this might require enabling Developer Options first, then USB Debugging and finally Netowrk Debugging.
+Depending on the device, this might require enabling Developer Options first, then USB Debugging and finally
+* Network Debugging.
-* install apk with 'adb install -r mythfrontend*.apk' ndk-gdb --start --delay=0
+  * install apk with 'adb install -r mythfrontend*.apk'
+  * ndk-gdb --start --delay=0

 Setting up the Options